Karthik-CT/clevertap-web-integration/README.md

 # CleverTap Web SDK Integration

-This is example application of CleverTap Web SDK Application.
+This is a example of CleverTap Web SDK Application.